 As a person who is deaf and whose primary language is sign language,

-I want use pre-recorded sign language videos that interpret the English-language audio content in media tracks,
+I want to use pre-recorded sign language videos that interpret the English-language audio content in media tracks,

-so that I use my primary language to fully understand the content.
+so that I can use my primary language to fully understand the content.

 As a person who uses sign language, but struggles with lip reading,

-I want have access to sign language interpretations,
+I want to have access to sign language interpretations,

 so that I follow along with my professor’s video presentations as she explains science experiments I am supposed to conduct.